Les Houches Lecture Notes on Tensor Networks

 on periodic boundary conditions, i.e. $L+1\equiv 1$.
 The Hamiltonian clearly commutes with a $\mbb Z_2$ symmetry generated by $\prod_\msf i \sigma^X_\msf i$.
 The bond algebra corresponds to the fusion category $\mc D=\Vect_{\mbb Z_2}$ and the module category is $\mc R=\Vect_{\mbb Z_2}$.
 The Kramers-Wannier duality can be thought of as gauging the $\mbb Z_2$ symmetry, or thus more abstractly, changing the module category $\mc R=\Vect_{\mbb Z_2}\rightarrow\mc R'=\Vect$, corresponding to $\mc M=\Vect$.
 The (unique) duality MPO can be depicted as:

-where we have explicitly indicated the periodic boundary conditions with the dotted lines.
+where we have explicitly indicated the periodic boundary conditions with the dotted lines, and here and below depict duality MPOs in {blue}.
 Note that the physical legs on either side are shifted by half a site.
 We emphasise again that this duality MPO is the same for every $\mbb Z_2$ symmetric model, and as such is not specific to the Ising model.

 The MPO tensors are GHZ tensors in the $\sigma^Z$ and $\sigma^X$ eigenbasis and explicitly read

 All (global) properties of the intertwiner can be deduced from the symmetry properties of these local tensors.
 In particular, note that the first tensor is invariant under acting on any two legs with a $\sigma^Z$, and acting with $\sigma^X$ on all its legs simultaneously: